Learn more about valid partial credit card number inputs.

 Once you have defined a new custom input in your account portal, you will need to update your minFraud integration so that the new input will be sent to the minFraud service.
-You can learn more about this required step in our developer's documentation.
+You can learn more about this required step on our Developers Portal.

 If you plan to use custom inputs with custom rules, make sure you know how custom rules work and that you have set up your integration to work with custom rules.
 Learn more about using custom rules.